BollinsureLife Insurance

 Life insurance explained clearly

 Term life covers you for a fixed period — typically 10-30 years.
-If you die during the term, your beneficiaries receive the payout.
-If you outlive the term, coverage ends.
-It's the most affordable option.
 Whole life covers you for your entire life, accumulates cash value, and is significantly more expensive.
 For most families, term life is the right starting point.

 A common guideline is 10-12 times annual income, but the right amount depends on your situation.
-Consider: income replacement for dependents, mortgage payoff, children's education costs, and final expenses.
-A 35-year-old with a $200K mortgage, two children, and $100K income might need $1.2M-$1.5M in total coverage.
+Consider income replacement, mortgage payoff, children's education, and final expenses.
 Use our calculator above for a personalized estimate.

 Term life is very affordable for younger, healthy applicants.
-A healthy 35-year-old non-smoker can typically get a $500,000 20-year term policy for $25-$40 per month.
-Rates increase with age and are higher for smokers or those with health conditions.
-Your rate is locked at application — the younger and healthier you are when you apply, the lower your permanent rate.
+A healthy 35-year-old non-smoker may see illustrative $500,000 20-year term pricing around $25-$40 per month, depending on carrier and underwriting.
+Rates are locked at application — the younger and healthier you are when you apply, the lower your term premium may be.

 Yes, in most cases.
 While health conditions can increase your premium, many people with managed conditions like hypertension, diabetes, or past cancer can still get coverage.
-Rates vary significantly by carrier — one may decline a condition that another insures at preferred rates.
-As an independent broker, we match you with the carriers most likely to offer competitive rates for your specific health profile.
+Rates vary significantly by carrier — we match you with the carriers most likely to offer competitive rates for your specific health profile.

-IUL is permanent life insurance where cash value growth is linked to a market index (like the S&P 500) with a floor that prevents losses (typically 0%).
-Your cash value doesn't decrease when the index falls, but gains are typically capped at 10-12%.
-IUL offers flexible premiums and is often used for tax-advantaged retirement supplementation by high-income earners who have maxed other retirement accounts.
+IUL is permanent life insurance where cash value growth is linked to a market index with a floor (typically 0%) that prevents losses.
+Crediting caps and participation rates vary by carrier and policy year.
+IUL offers flexible premiums and is often used for long-term supplemental planning by high-income earners who have maxed other retirement accounts.

 Life insurance death benefits are generally income-tax-free to beneficiaries under federal and California law.
-For large estates, proceeds could be subject to federal estate tax — currently for estates over $13.6M+.
-For high-net-worth clients, an Irrevocable Life Insurance Trust (ILIT) can keep proceeds outside the taxable estate.
+For large estates, proceeds could be subject to federal estate tax.
+An Irrevocable Life Insurance Trust (ILIT) can keep proceeds outside the taxable estate for high-net-worth clients.

-Employer group life is typically 1-2 times annual salary — usually not enough for full income replacement.
-It also ends when you leave the job.
-Individual life insurance is portable and ensures continuous coverage regardless of employment.
-Most financial advisors recommend supplementing employer coverage with an individual policy, especially if you have dependents or a mortgage.
+Employer group life is often 1-2 times annual salary, which may not be enough for full income replacement, and it ends when you leave the job.
+Individual life insurance is portable and ensures continuous coverage.
+Many advisors recommend supplementing employer coverage with an individual policy if you have dependents or a mortgage.

 Life Insurance Checklist